If you're planning a group visit to Ightham Mote and have a question, you may find your answer here.

 - Why can't I have a tour at the weekend?
 Weekends are generally our busiest times, and as a result we have limited staff availability to organise and run tours.

 - Can we have tea / coffee before the tour?
-The Mote Café is open from 10am - 5pm, but if you talk to the Catering Team on 01732 811314 they will be happy to try an accommodate earlier tea / coffee.
+The Mote Café is open from 10am - 5pm, but if you talk to the food and beverage team on 01732 811314 they will be happy to try an accommodate earlier tea / coffee.

 - How large is the café?
 The Mote Café has seating for 54 inside, with additional external seating available on the patio for 60.
-If you wish to use this facility, please contact the Catering Team on 01732 811314 at the time of booking to discuss your requirements.
+If you wish to use this facility, please contact them on 01732 811314 to discuss your requirements.

 - Can we bring a picnic?
 There's a picnic area outside the walled car park, and you can also picnic at the north end of the garden in the pleasure grounds beyond the North Lake.